 - – Flexibility and cost-benefit: In many applications, the cost of an XP (which already integrates CPU, power supply, and I/O into a single device) is very competitive compared to the combined cost of a modular network head + power supply + I/O cards, especially for low to medium point counts.

 - – Cybersecurity and integrated firewall:In the current era of hyper-connectivity, integrating PLCs directly into the Ethernet network also exposes them to a set of cyber threats.
 Since EtherNet/IP operates on top of the TCP/IP stack, it is subject to the same risks as any connected device if adequate protection mechanisms are not in place.
 Nexto XP controllers stand out in this regard by incorporating a native firewall, configured through their web interface.
 This feature allows for the implementation of white-listing filtering rules, defining exactly which devices can exchange data via EtherNet/IP.
-A recommended practice is to authorize only the Scanner to access TCP port 44818 (explicit traffic) and UDP port 2222 (implicit traffic).
-In this way, any access attempt or scan made by unrecognized IP addresses is automatically blocked, ensuring that only the legitimate controller has the ability to act on the machine's outputs.

 Multiple protocols in the same environment